kokkos/kokkos-tutorials/README.md

 cmake --build build_cuda
 ```

-For a AMD gpu, using gpu arch autodetection:
+For an AMD GPU with autodetection of the GPU architecture:

 ```shell
 cmake -B build_hip -DKokkos_ENABLE_HIP=ON